8bit-pixies/TreeGrad/README.md

 # TreeGrad

 `TreeGrad` implements a naive approach to converting a Gradient Boosted Tree Model to an Online trainable model.
-It does this by creating differentiable tree models which can be learned via auto-differentiable frameworks.
+It does this by creating differentiable tree models which can be learned via auto-differentiable frameworks. `TreeGrad` is in essence an implementation of Kontschieder, Peter, et al. "Deep neural decision forests." with extensions.

 To install